awsdocs/aws-greengrass-developer-guide/doc_source/opcua.md

    sed -i '109s/.*/    var generated_source_is_outdated = (!generated_source_exists);/' node_modules/node-opcua/lib/misc/factories.js
    ```

-1. Configure the server and monitored nodes
+1. Configure the server and monitored nodes\.

    Change the `configSet` variable inside the `index.js` file of the OPC\-UA Lambda function to contain the server IP and Port that you want to connect to, as well as the node Ids you would like to monitor\.
 By default it comes with the following example configuration: